peterkvt80/vbit2/README.md

 The toolchain change is needed to support c++11 and more specifically threads.
 Please contact me if you are trying to set up a windows development environment.

 On Raspberry Pi it uses the default development environment.
+Just changed CFLAGS to CXXFLAGS and added flag -std=gnu++11

 vbit2 probably outputs a lot of garbage on cerr depending on how I left it.
 You only want cout.